On the Quasitrace Problem and a Characterization of W*-algebras: Background

 \section{Background}

-We begin with a review of well-known facts about our key ingredients -- AW$^*$-algebras and quasitraces -- providing references to the relevant literature throughout.
+We begin with a review of well-known facts about our key ingredients -- AW*-algebras, quasitraces, and Haagerup's construction -- providing references to the relevant literature throughout.

-In the sequel, \A will always denote a unital \Cstar-algebra.
-We write \Asa for the partially ordered, real Banach space of self-adjoint elements of $\mathcal{A}$, $\Proj(\mathcal{A})$ for the set of projections (i.e., self-adjoint idempotents) of $\mathcal{A}$, $\mathcal{A}_1$ for the unit ball of $\mathcal{A}$, and $\mathcal{A}_+$ for the positive elements of $\mathcal{A}$.
-If $\mathcal{A} = B(H)$, the bounded operators on some Hilbert space $H$, then we denote the set of projections by $P(H)$.
-Finally, whenever we speak of a representation of a \Cstar-algebra, we shall always mean a non-degenerate $\ast$-representation.
+In the sequel, $\A$ will always denote a unital C*-algebra.
+We write $\Asa$ for the partially ordered, real Banach space of self-adjoint elements of $\mathcal{A}$, $\Proj(\mathcal{A})$ for the set of projections (i.e., self-adjoint idempotents) of $\mathcal{A}$, $\mathcal{A}_1$ for the unit ball of $\mathcal{A}$, and $\mathcal{A}_+$ for the positive elements of $\mathcal{A}$.
+If $\mathcal{A} = \mathcal{B}(H)$, the bounded operators on some Hilbert space $H$, then we denote the set of projections by $\mathcal{P}(H)$.
+Finally, whenever we speak of a representation of a C*-algebra, we shall always mean a non-degenerate $\ast$-representation.
+We will simply call a representation of a C*-algebra on a separable Hilbert space a separable representation; if a C*-algebra admits a faithful separable representation, we will say that it is \emph{separably representable}.